Miruken-ES5/miruken/wiki/protocol.md

 StrictProtocols have a very simular bevahior to Protocols, but give you more control over which CallbackHandlers are given a chance to handle the method call.
 Only CallbackHandlers that explicitly implement the StrictProtocol will be given a chance to handle the method call.
-A CallbackHandler can explicitly implement an interface by passing it in to the extend method before the object literal that defines the behavior.
+A CallbackHandler can explicitly implement a Protocol by passing it in to the extend method before the object literal that defines the behavior.

 Here is a new Loggin Protocol and this time it extends from StrictProtocol.